Lakewood Zoning Ordinance 2025

 Here's what the standards mean.

 • Minimum Lot Size and Width - A developer can purchase an existing home and subdivide the lot into individual parcels as long as they meet the minimum size standards below.
 In R-L-C districts, each subdivided lot would have to be at least 1,500 sq. ft. and 25 feet wide.
 A home could then be built on each lot.
 (An acre is 43,560 sq. ft.)
+Both R-L-A and R-L-B require larger minimum lot sizes and widths, making it more difficult to subdivide properties.

 • Maximum Primary Structure Size - The "primary structure" is the house.
 In all of the R-L districts, a developer can buy a house and replace it with a building with multiple units.
 If it's a duplex, the maximum gross floor area is 4,000 square feet. if the building is divided into three or more dwelling units, the maximum GFA rises to 5,000 sq. ft.